Industrial Hemp – An Overview

 In Corner Post, Inc. v.
 Bd. of Governors of the Fed.
 Rsrv.
 Sys., 144 S. Ct.
 2440 (2024), the Supreme Court extended the period of time during which a party may file a lawsuit challenging federal agency actions.
 According to 28 U.S.C.S. § 2401(a), the six-year statute of limitations began to run when an administrative agency’s action was “final.”
 In Corner Post, the Supreme Court ruled that an action becomes “final” when a plaintiff suffers an injury, rather than when a “final regulation” is released.
 This ruling expands the potential for plaintiffs to challenge federal agency rules and regulations that have been final for over six years.

-While the full effect of these two rulings remains to be seen, it is highly likely that the agricultural industry will be impacted by the Supreme Court’s decisions.
-Importantly, the rulings fundamentally change how courts will resolve lawsuits challenging agency regulations for misinterpreting the agency’s statutory authority.
-Impacts are most likely to be felt in areas of the law, such as industrial hemp, dominated by statutes with relatively ambiguous language where Congress has relied on agency regulations to fill in specifics.
+While the full effect of these two rulings remains to be seen, the agricultural industry will likely be impacted by the Supreme Court’s decisions.
+Importantly, these rulings fundamentally change how courts will resolve lawsuits challenging agency regulations for misinterpreting the agency’s statutory authority.
+Impacts are most likely to be felt in areas of the law, such as industrial hemp, dominated by statutes with relatively ambiguous language, where Congress has relied on agency regulations to fill in specifics.